Alaska Airlines baggage policies and fees: Here’s how to save

-When you’re flying Alaska Airlines and have baggage to check, it’s helpful to know in advance how much you’ll have to pay.
+When you’re flying Alaska Airlines and have baggage to check, know in advance how much you’ll have to pay — it’s not quite as simple as you think.

 Like many other airline baggage fee policies, the bag limits and amount you pay (or don’t pay) can vary depending on your destination.
 Alaska Airlines also has seasonal baggage limits to and from certain cities.